microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

   - *Where is my meeting with Kayla?*
   - *Where do I need to be next?*
 - Find an Event by Attendee
-  - Who am I meeting at 10 AM tomorrow?
+  - *Who am I meeting at 10 AM tomorrow?*
-  - Who is in my next meeting?
+  - *Who is in my next meeting?*
 - Find an Event's Duration
-  - How long will the next meeting last?
+  - *How long will the next meeting last?*
-  - What's the duration of my 4 PM meeting?
+  - *What's the duration of my 4 PM meeting?*
-- Calendar Navigation
-  - *Show me the next meeting please*
-  - *What was my previous appointment?*
 - Time Remaining
   - *How long until my next meeting?*
   - *How many days are there until Thanksgiving?*